-Each pilot's score is the sum of that pilot's Distance, Time, Leading and potentially Altitude Arrival points.

-$\forall p : p \in PilotsLaunched : TotalScore_p = DistancePoints_p + TimePoints_p + LeadingPoints_p + ArrivalPoints_p$
+Each pilot's score is the sum of that pilot's Distance, Time and Leading Points. $\forall p: p \in PilotsLaunched: TotalScore_p = DistancePoints_p + TimePoints_p + LeadingPoints_p$

 C.6.1 Distance Points

 The distance considered for each pilot to calculate Distance Points is that pilot's best distance along the course line, up until the pilot landed or the Task Deadline was reached, whichever comes first.
 In the case of a stopped task, this distance may be increased by an Altitude Bonus (see C.7.2).
 The available Distance points are assigned to each pilot linearly, based on the pilot's distance flown in relation to the best distance flown in the task.